elastic/apm/specs/agents/configuration.md

 They are provided as environment variables but depending on the language there might be several feasible ways to let the user tweak them.
 For example besides the environment variable `ELASTIC_APM_SERVER_URL`, the Node.js Agent might also allow the user to configure the server URL via a config option named `serverUrl`, while the Python Agent might also allow the user to configure it via a config option named `server_url`.

+### Configuration Scope

+Configuration can be provided via a number of sources.
+The sources and their precedence are as follows.
+Sources higher on this list will override values provided by sources lower on this list:

+ - Central configuration
+ - Environment variables
+ - Inline configuration in code
+ - Config files
+ - Default value

+### Invalid Configuration Values

+If an invalid value for a configuration option is provided (for example:
+`breakdown_metrics="yes"` or `apiRequestTime="1h"`) then the agent MUST ignore the value (falling back to a lower scope or default value) and SHOULD emit a log warning about the ignored value.

 ### Configuration Value Types

 The following table enumerates the available configuration types across the